Quantization of (-1)-Shifted Derived Poisson Manifolds

+We note that Eq. \eqref{eq:SCE} is essentially Voronov's derived bracket formula \cite{MR2163405}.
 Recently Bandiera proved the homotopy transfer theorem for $\BV_\infty$-algebras \cite{https://doi.org/10.48550/arxiv.2012.14812}.
-In particular, he showed that the homotopy transfer of a $\BV_\infty$ algebra is compatible with its induced $(+1)$-shifted derived Poisson algebra in the sense of Theorem \ref{Section 2 Theorem BV generates Poisson structure}.
+In particular, he showed that the homotopy transfer of a $\BV_\infty$-algebra is compatible with its induced $(+1)$-shifted derived Poisson algebra in the sense of Theorem \ref{Section 2 Theorem BV generates Poisson structure}.

-\begin{remark} One may compare \eqref{eq:SCE} with the multi-brackets constructed in \cite{MR3654355, MR4235776, MR3235797, MR3508617, MR3654361}.
-Note that the $\hbar$-modification is needed in order to absorb the modified commutator.
-Finally, note that to generate a $(-1)$-shifted derived Poisson structure, instead of requiring $\Delta^2=0$, it suffices to require that the extended principal symbol of $\Delta^2$ vanishes, i.e., $\sigma_\hbar\big( \Delta^2)=0$. \end{remark}
+\begin{remark} One may compare Eq. \eqref{eq:SCE} with the multi-brackets constructed in \cite{MR3654355, MR3235797, MR4235776, MR3508617, MR3654361}.
+As in some of these references \cite{MR3654355, MR3235797, MR4235776}, we use the $\hbar$-modification in order to absorb the modified commutator.
+Finally, note that to generate a $(+1)$-shifted derived Poisson algebra structure, instead of requiring $\Delta^2=0$, it suffices to require that the extended principal symbol of $\Delta^2$ vanishes, i.e. $\sigma_\hbar\big( \Delta^2)=0$. \end{remark}

 \begin{example} Consider the special case of $\BV_\infty$-operators consisting of only one term